 Decades of scientific studies have shown that sunscreen is an effective tool in preventing skin cancer.

-Sunscreens protect your skin by reflecting or absorbing UV radiation, helping prevent melanoma and other skin cancers.
+Sunscreens protect your skin by primarily absorbing and sometimes reflecting UV radiation, helping prevent melanoma and other skin cancers.

-No sunscreen blocks all UV, but evidence shows regular use is safe and effective in Australia.
+No sunscreen will give total protection from UV radiation, but evidence shows regular use is safe and effective in Australia.

 Decisions about sunscreen are based on evidence and tailored to the Australian context where the risk of skin cancer is very high.